JanetKalu/UDDL/README.md

 ## What I'm looking for

 1. Can you figure out what test files you need?
 And a good way to create them?
+1. Why did I say that larger UDDL files should contain at least 3 of each of the things?
+1. What are worst cases - and why are they worst cases?
+Are there more than 2?
 1. What code changes did you make?
 Do they work?
 What do they do?
 What do they look like?

+## ***NOTE***
-## ***NOTE*** I have not included with this any documentation explaining what the content of the UDDL means.
+I have not included with this any documentation explaining what the content of the UDDL means.
 It isn't necessary for the purpose of this exercise.
 Your focus is on making the file format properly.
-If you do happen to figure it out, let me know what you found.
+If you do happen to figure out what UDDL does, let me know what you found.
+That's bonus points.